What is Career Planning?

 Today, when job security is no longer guaranteed and lifelong employment with a single company is rare, career planning becomes essential for sustained success and satisfaction.
 Here are several reasons why it matters:

-• Adaptability in a Dynamic Market: Rapid technological advancements and shifting industry demands make today’s job market more volatile.
+- Adaptability in a Dynamic Market: Rapid technological advancements and shifting industry demands make today’s job market more volatile.
 Career planning encourages ongoing environmental scanning, helping you anticipate emerging skills, pivot when necessary, and avoid skills obsolescence.

-What are the Features of Career Planning?
+What are the Characteristics of Career Planning?

 Self-Assessment